-That aside, pesto shrimp pasta is an easy, winning meal.
-My only rule?
-Use a lot of pesto.
-Sauté raw or precooked shrimp in a large sauce pan with garlic and olive oil, add fully cooked pasta of your choice, and stir in 3/4 to 1 cup of fresh homemade pesto until green and fully coated.
-You may need to add a little extra olive oil if it’s too thick or doesn’t spread easily though.
+This recipe process is not that far off from making shrimp scampi.
+Fully cook shrimp in a large saucepan with garlic, red pepper flakes, and olive oil, add cooked pasta of your choice, and stir in 3/4 to 1 cup of pesto.
+You may need to add a little extra olive oil if the pesto is too thick or doesn’t spread easily through the pasta.

 - 8 ounces spaghetti or linguine

 - 1/2 pound large shrimp, peeled, deveined, and tails removed

 - ¾ – 1 cup basil pesto

 - 2 tablespoons olive oil

 - Extra olive oil (if pesto is too thick)

 - 3 loosely packed cups of basil leaves, about 2.5 ounces